Jaredhall18/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    This hook is used to add nested routes to your application so that you can change a single parameter in the URL without having to change the whole URL.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is a way to make sure people enter the right information into a form. an example would be requiring a certain number of characters or symbols when creating a password.
+This insures people are creating secure passwords before creating an account.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is a practice of writing tests that start from the beginning of the user experience and runs through every element and component on the page to ensure there are no bugs with the code.
+This is a thorough and effective way to prevent bugs in code prior to pushing.
+It is time consuming though!

 ## Instructions